 Now you know how to accelerate faster in manual car.
 But, it is not free of flaws.

 Driving your car this way will put massive stress on the clutch and wear it out pretty quickly.
 It can also cause potential damage to the gearbox and drivetrain.

 Besides, if you are driving a front-wheel drive car, your wheels will slip and tires will screech when you release the clutch pedal too fast.
 The wheel spin reduces the acceleration by a great margin.

 It will not only make your launch slower than expected but will also increase the wearing at an excessive rate.

 Is It Necessary To Apply This Acceleration Boost?

-The real question behind how to accelerate faster in manual car should be: “Are you an expert driver?” or “How confident do you feel of controlling car speed and of your sharp sense of your car size?”.
+The real question behind how to accelerate faster in manual car should be: “How confident do you feel in controlling car speed and your sharp sense of your car size?”.

 - To start moving the car quickly to the necessary speed after the light turns green